-- Inspect and verify that activity-based BMPs are in place prior to the - Inspect BMPs prior to forecast rain, daily during extended rain events, after rain events, and weekly throughout the life of the Project. - Repair and/or replace perimeter controls and covers as needed to keep them functioning properly.
+· Inspect and verify that activity-based BMPs are in place prior to the ment of associated activities

+- Inspect BMPs prior to forecast rain, daily during extended rain events, after rain events, and weekly throughout the life of the Project. - Repair and/or replace perimeter controls and covers as needed to keep them functioning properly.
 Ensure stockpiles are covered at all times and that the covers are properly secured or weighted down.